nikwilldoit/Sokoban-AStar-and-DRL/Astar/README.md

 ### Example: Sokoban Hard Level Solution (A*)

 The following images illustrate the execution of the **A\*** search algorithm on a **hard Sokoban level**.
+The UI is going to be implemented using Swwing Framework.

 - **Step 0** shows the initial state of the puzzle.
   - The heuristic value is `h = 10`